-- 1. Completion of at least 15 semester hours at NorthWest Arkansas Community College for degree completion (certain professional programs may have more specific and/or extensive requirements). - 2.
-Completion of at least 25% of the required hours at NorthWest Arkansas Community College certificate completion (certain professional programs may have more specific and/or extensive residency requirements). - 3.
-Cumulative grade point average of 2.0 out of a possible 4.0 in all courses submitted for graduation (some degree programs, governed by law and or accrediting bodies require higher than a 2.0 GPA for graduation). - 4.
-A student may attempt a course for credit two (2) times without intervention as often as he or she wishes, but no course will be counted more than once for graduation. - 5.
-Satisfactory settlement of all financial obligations. - 6.
-Some degree programs, governed by law and or accrediting bodies, require a minimum score on a standardized testing instrument for graduation. - 7.
-Catalog year: The student may fulfill the graduation requirements listed the catalog year at the time they enter the institution or any catalog year in which the student is continuously enrolled.
+- Completion of at least 15 semester hours at NorthWest Arkansas Community College for degree completion (certain professional programs may have more specific and/or extensive requirements). - Completion of at least 25% of the required hours at NorthWest Arkansas Community College certificate completion (certain professional programs may have more specific and/or extensive residency requirements). - Cumulative grade point average of 2.0 out of a possible 4.0 in all courses submitted for graduation (some degree programs, governed by law and or accrediting bodies require higher than a 2.0 GPA for graduation). - A student may attempt a course for credit two (2) times without intervention as often as he or she wishes, but no course will be counted more than once for graduation. - 5.
+Satisfactory settlement of all financial obligations. - Some degree programs, governed by law and or accrediting bodies, require a minimum score on a standardized testing instrument for graduation. - 7.
+Catalog year: The student may fulfill the graduation requirements listed in the catalog year at the time they enter the institution or any catalog year in which the student is continuously enrolled.
 Continuous enrollment means the student has no enrollment gap of two or more major semesters.
 Students returning to NWACC after two or more major semesters must meet the requirements of the catalog in effect at time of re-enrollment.

-For the most current information, including exceptions, refer to NWACC General Degree and Other Certificate Requirements Policy (3003).
+Refer to NWACC General Degree and Other Certificate Requirements Policy (3003) for additional details.